webman-php/webman-manual/resource/doc/en/others/task.md

         'reusePort' => true,
         'constructor' => [
             'request_class' => \support\Request::class, // Set request class
-            'logger' => \support\Log::channel('default'), // Log instance
+            'logger' => \support\Log::channel('default'), // Logger instance
-            'app_path' => app_path(), // Location of the app directory
+            'app_path' => app_path(), // App directory location
-            'public_path' => public_path() // Location of the public directory
+            'public_path' => public_path() // Public directory location
         ]
     ]
 ];
 ```

-In this way, slow interfaces can go through the group of processes at `http://127.0.0.1:8686/`, without affecting the business processing of other processes.
+This way, slow interfaces can go through the group of processes at `http://127.0.0.1:8686/` without affecting the business processing of other processes.

-To make the frontend unaware of the difference in ports, you can add a proxy to port 8686 in nginx.
-Assuming that the paths for slow interface requests all start with `/tast`, the entire nginx configuration would be similar to the following:
+To make the front-end unaware of the difference in ports, you can add a proxy to the 8686 port in nginx.
+Assuming that the paths for the slow interface requests all start with `/task`, the entire nginx configuration would be similar to the following:
 ```
 upstream webman {
     server 127.0.0.1:8787;